brentd09/Documents/Networking/Subnetting.md

 - to get 4 subnets we need to trade 2 host bits to networks
 - to get 8 subnets we need to trade 3 host bits to networks>
 - In this case 4 subnets (trading 2 host bits to networks) is not enough as we need 5 subnets, therefore we need to trade 3 host bits, giving us 8 networks.
-We could trade more host bits giving us more networks, however we would also need to make sure we have enough host bits remaining to accomodate the required hosts/subnet requirements.
+We could trade more host bits giving us more networks, however we would also need to make sure we have enough host bits remaining to accomodate the required hosts / subnet requirements.
-- This calcluation is done with this formular
+- This formula for calulating the hosts / subnet is:
   - (2<sup>host bits</sup>)-2=Number Of Host Addresses
 ## Step 2 (Creating the new Subnet Mask)
 - From step 1 we have learnt how many bits we needed to trade to create the required subnets